A Score that Really Matters: Your Credit Score

-Before deciding on what terms they will offer you a mortgage loan, lenders want to discover two things about you: your ability to pay back the loan, and if you are willing to pay it back.
-To assess whether you can repay, they look at your income and debt ratio.
-To calculate your willingness to repay the mortgage loan, they look at your credit score.
+Before they decide on the terms of your mortgage loan (which they base on their risk), lenders want to know two things about you: your ability to pay back the loan, and your willingness to repay the loan.
+To understand your ability to pay back the loan, they assess your income and debt ratio.
+To assess how willing you are to repay, they use your credit score.

-The most commonly used credit scores are FICO scores, which were developed by Fair Isaac & Company, Inc. The FICO score ranges from 350 (high risk) to 850 (low risk).
-We've written more on FICO here.
+The most widely used credit scores are FICO scores, which Fair Isaac & Company, a financial analytics agency, developed.
+Your FICO score ranges from 350 (very high risk) to 850 (low risk).
+We've written a lot more on FICO here.

-Your credit score comes from your repayment history.
+Your credit score is a result of your repayment history.
 They don't consider income or personal characteristics.
-Fair Isaac invented FICO specifically to exclude demographic factors like these.
-"Profiling" was as bad a word when these scores were first invented as it is today.
-Credit scoring was envisioned as a way to take into account only that which was relevant to a borrower's willingness to pay back the lender.
+These scores were invented specifically for this reason.
+Credit scoring was developed as a way to take into account solely that which was relevant to a borrower's likelihood to repay the lender.

-Deliquencies, payment behavior, debt level, length of credit history, types of credit and the number of inquiries are all calculated into credit scoring.
-Your score comes from both the good and the bad in your credit history.
-Late payments will lower your credit score, but consistently making future payments on time will raise your score.
+Past delinquencies, payment behavior, current debt level, length of credit history, types of credit and number of inquiries are all calculated into credit scoring.
+Your score considers both positive and negative items in your credit report.
+Late payments will lower your credit score, but consistently making future payments on time will improve your score.

-For the agencies to calculate a credit score, you must have an active credit account with a payment history of at least six months.
-This history ensures that there is enough information in your report to calculate a score.
+Your report must have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
+This payment history ensures that there is sufficient information in your report to build a score.
 Some folks don't have a long enough credit history to get a credit score.
 They should spend a little time building up a credit history before they apply.

-At Channel Mortgage LLC, we answer questions about Credit reports every day.
+Channel Mortgage LLC can answer your questions about credit reporting.
 Give us a call at (718) 639-9500.